nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 is one of ``pairwise_bernoulli``, ``fixed_indegree`` or
-``fixed_outdegree``, one may specify some additional parameters that allows us to tune our connectivity profiles by tuning the likelihood of a connection, the synapse type, the weight and/or delay associated with a connection, or the number of connections.
+``fixed_outdegree``, one may specify some additional parameters that allows us to tune our connectivity profiles by tuning the likelihood of a connection, the number of connections, or defining a subset of the layer to connect.

 Chapter 3 in NTUM deals comprehensively with all the different possibilities, and it’s suggested that you look there for learning about